Job Chapter Four

 Eliphaz continues to build up this great experience but, in the end, there is nothing new contained in the words.
 Basically, he reminds Job that man is below God and makes it seem like Job was trying to elevate himself above God.
 As we have already seen, Job was not guilty of that and, in fact, he was repentant and crying out to God for answers.

-'If God places no trust in his servants, if he charges his angels with error, how much worse those who live in houses of clay, whose foundations are in the dust, who are crushed more readily than a moth!'
+[God] doesn't trust his own servants, he finds fault even with his angels; much more those living in houses of clay, whose foundation is in the dust.
+They are crushed more easily than a worm;

 Eliphaz reminds Job that even the most righteous of men are below the angels and God removed Satan and his followers from heaven for their sin.